-The Water Board is engaged in implemening the San Francisco Bay Mercury TMDL, and we will keep you informed about implementation efforts by updating the information below as activities develop.
+The Water Board is engaged in implementing the San Francisco Bay Mercury TMDL, and we will keep you informed about implementation efforts by updating the information below as activities develop.

 Watershed Permit - Discharge permit for municipal and industrial wastewater sources of mercury

-On November 1, 2007, the Water Board adopted a Watershed Permit (Order No. R2-2007-0077, board hearing materials) for industrial wastewater and municipal wastewater discharges identified in the SF Bay Mercury TMDL implementation plan.
-This Watershed Permit is an NPDES permit that implements the wasteload allocations for these two source categories.
+On November 1, 2007 (Order No. R2-2007-0077, board hearing materials), the Water Board adopted a Watershed Mercury Permit covering the industrial wastewater and municipal wastewater discharges of mercury to SF Bay identified in the SF Bay Mercury TMDL implementation plan.
+The permit was re-issued in 2012 (R2-2012-0096).
+The Watershed Permit is an NPDES permit that implements the wasteload allocations for these two source categories.
 It also implements other provisions of the TMDL requiring pollution prevention, special studies, and risk reduction actions to be conducted by the permittees.
-The permittees under this permit prepare an annual report of activities and loading information.
-Click here to get the latest (2011) Watershed Permit report.

 Mercury loadings from industrial wastewater dischargers are considerably lower than municipal wastewater dischargers.
-In 2011, the industrial wastewater load was calculated from effluent monitoring data as 0.39 kg mercury/year, which is comparable to past years and 70 percent below the final permitted allocation of 1.3 kg mercury/year.
-For industrial wastewater dischargers, source control projects focus on tracking and replacing mercury-containing equipment such as switches and thermostats.
+In 2014, the industrial wastewater load to the Bay was 0.47 kg mercury/year, well below the final permitted allocation of 1.0 kg mercury/year.

 Municipal Regional Permit